cosmos/sdk-tutorials/academy/4-my-own-chain/play-game.md

 </HighlightBox>

+Your blockchain can now create games, but can you play them?
+Not yet...so what do you need to make this possible?

+## Some initial thoughts

+Before diving into the exercise, take some time to think about the following questions:

+* What goes into the message?
+* How do you sanitize the inputs?
+* How do you unequivocally identify games?
+* How do you report back errors?
+* How do you use your files that implement the checkers rules?
+* How do you make sure that nothing is lost?

+## Code needs

+When it comes to the code you need, ask yourself:

+* What Ignite CLI commands will create your message?
+* How do you adjust what Ignite CLI created for you?
+* How would you unit-test these new elements?
+* How would you use Ignite CLI to locally run a one-node blockchain and interact with it via the CLI to see what you get?

+As before, do not bother yet with niceties like gas metering or event emission.

 To play a game a player only needs to specify:

 * The ID of the game the player wants to join.
 Call the field `idValue`.